 If you lived in Wallis and Futuna instead of United States, you would:

-United States has a GDP per capita of $57,300, while in Wallis and Futuna, the GDP per capita is $3,800.
+United States has a GDP per capita of $59,800 as of 2017, while in Wallis and Futuna, the GDP per capita is $3,800 as of 2004.

-In United States, approximately 4.7% of people are unemployed.
-In Wallis and Futuna, that number is 12.2% of people.
+In United States, 4.4% of adults are unemployed as of 2017.
+In Wallis and Futuna, that number is 8.8% as of 2013.

 United States has a total of 19,924 km of coastline.
 In Wallis and Futuna, that number is 129 km.

 The statistics above were calculated using the following data sources: The World Factbook.

 Wallis and Futuna: At a glance

 How big is Wallis and Futuna compared to United States?
 See an in-depth size comparison.